-Habitats Affected: Water column, shell bottom, SAV, wetlands, soft bottom, ocean hard bottom
+Habitats Affected: Water column, shell bottom, SAV, soft bottom, ocean hard bottom

 Back to chart

 N.C.
 Division of Marine Fisheries • 3441 Arendell Street • Morehead City, NC 28557 • 252-726-7021 or 800-682-2632